CFO Jimmy's Patronis' Seal

 Pasco County Roofing Contractor Insurance Fraud Scheme

-Chief Financial Officer Jimmy Patronis’ Division of Investigative and Forensic Services arrested John Sutton for allegedly conducting an unlicensed roof replacement scheme to defraud homeowners in Pasco County out of $41,552.61 in insurance claims.
+Chief Financial Officer Jimmy Patronis’ Criminal Investigations Division arrested John Sutton for allegedly conducting an unlicensed roof replacement scheme to defraud homeowners in Pasco County out of $41,552.61 in insurance claims.
 From August 2021 through February 2022, Mr. Sutton solicited roofing services to homeowners under the name Kaizen Construction Group.

 Kaizen Construction Group went door to door soliciting business for roof replacements, instructing the homeowners on what to say to insurance companies to initiate the claims process.
 Once a claim was filed with the insurance company, Kaizen's salesmen would have the homeowners sign a “Direct to Pay” agreement, authorizing payment of the claim to go directly to the roofing company.